stderr-enst/jobefficiency/episodes/01_introduction.md

 If implemented poorly, an already small overhead increase, say by a factor of 2, would render this computing job expensive, both in terms of time and money.

+### CPU-bound versus memory-bound
+The above runtime comparisons merely look at calculation speed, which depends on CPU processing speed.
+Such a task is thus called *CPU-bound*.
+On the other hand, the peformance of a *memory-bound* process is limited by the speed of memory access.
+This happens when the CPU spends most of its time waiting for data to be fetched from memory (RAM), cache, or storage, causing its execution pipeline to stall.
+Optimization of memory-bound tasks addresses performance bottlenecks due to data transfer speeds rather than calculation speeds.
+Finally, when data transfer involves a high percentage of disk or network access, disk speed or networking speed becomes a limiting factor, rendering a process *I/O-bound*.

 ::::::::::::: keypoints
-- Compute job efficiency boils down to staying as CPU-bound as possible, that is, avoiding as much overhead as possible.
+- Efficiency for calculation-heavy jobs boils down to staying as CPU-bound as possible, that is, avoiding as much overhead as possible.
 - Overhead essentially distracts a CPU (or GPU) from its main job, that is, the ratio $\frac{useful\;work}{total\;energy\;expended}$ decreases.